Your digital footprint

 The more you share, the more people can learn about you.
 Could they use your posts to bully you?

-It’s important to think about the impact what you post online might have on others.
+It’s important to think about whether what you post online could hurt others.
 Do you have your friend’s permission to share that funny picture of them?
 Could that jokey comment you posted hurt someone’s feelings?

-Sharing what you’re up to and things you’ve done with your friends is part of the fun of the internet so make sure you know how to do it safely.
+Sharing what you’re up to and things you’ve done with your friends is part of the fun of being online, so make sure you know how to do it safely.

 Mind your privacy.

 Most websites, apps and social networks you can share information on have ‘privacy settings’.
 These help you control what you share and who you share it with.
-So, it’s your choice to decide whether your friends, friends of friends or everyone can see what you post.
+So, if you decide your friends, friends of friends or everyone can see what you post.

 Choose your friends wisely.

-It’s always best to only share with friends you know in the real world.
-Remember too that what your friends share about you and their privacy settings online will also affect your digital footprint.
+It’s always best to only share with friends you know and trust.
+Remember too that what your friends share about you and their privacy settings online will also affect you and your digital footprint.

 It can be hard to keep up with the things we’ve done online.
 It's a good idea to log out of your accounts, and Google yourself now and again.
-That way you’ll know what other people find out about you, as well as things others might have posted about you.
+That way you’ll know what other people can find out about you, as well as things others might have posted about you.
 Review your profiles on any accounts you use too.
 Delete or change anything you no longer want people to see.